reedanders/goodglobe-client/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This serverless React app was an MVP for the crowdfunding startup goodglobe.org and is now deprecated.

 ## Available Scripts